-FIRST and the Game Design Committee did an excellent job creating rules for the 2022 game, RAPID REACT.
+FIRST and the Game Design Committee did an excellent job creating rules for the 2023 game, CHARGED UP.
 There may be a short list of rule changes to the game and how it is played and scored.
 These changes will be emailed to all registered coaches and posted here.
 As in the past, the following tournament rules will apply +5 pounds allowed.

 Honor system, unless the referees question you.
 Four teams will be on each alliance in the finals. (see section I) Alliance selection is: 1-8 8-1 1-8 (See section I. (Alliance Selection) for a complete description of the alliance selection process.)
 No extra backup teams are needed, since each alliance has its own backup. there is no requirement to play the backup team.
 Alliances may choose to field any three of the four teams in the alliance.
 Lower seeded alliance must declare robots first FIRST tiebreaker rules apply except for the finals where ties will be replayed.

 Each team will be provided a designated 9′ x 9′ pit located in the same space as the competition field.
 Pits will be equipped with a single 110v outlet.
 Cordless hand tools are recommended as the total current available to each pit will be limited.
 Tables will not be provided.

 A machine shop will not be available.
 However, an easily found courtesy pit with a drill press and a band saw will be available in the same building as the competition.
 Some spare parts may also be available.
 In the spirit of gracious professionalism, teams are encouraged to share parts as becomes necessary.
 Please make plans to limit tools used to cordless hand tools.

 F. Inspections and Weigh-In:

 There is no inspection or weigh-in.
 The honor system (that gracious professionalism thing again) is in effect.